 How Tooth Loss Affects Your Health

-Your body is an intricate system, like a machine, and when one function changes it can affect the rest of the body in a myriad of ways.
+Your body is an intricate system, like a machine, and when one function changes, it can affect the rest of your body in a myriad of ways.
 It shouldn’t be a surprise that your oral health can influence the rest of your body.
-When one tooth is lost it can affect your overall health as well.
+When even one tooth is lost it can affect your overall health as well.

 How Does Tooth Loss Occur?

-Regardless of how you lost your teeth, we understand first-hand the devastating effects of tooth loss on a patient’s health and well-being.
-By investing in dental implants, patients can put a stop to the long-term effects of tooth loss and restore their smile.
+At Herman Family Dentistry, we understand the devastating effects of tooth loss on a patient’s health and well beings.
+By investing in dental implants, patients can put a stop to the long-term effects of tooth loss and restore their smiles.